Olsyx/Lua_Mars-Invaders/README.md

 Each iteration holds the code for what was developed during that iteration.
 This means, each one of them holds a copy of the game during various stages.
 As of now, the game is finished.
 You can find it completed inside the "Iteration 6" folder.

 The only thing you need is [LÖVE2D](http://love2d.org/).
 Just download the v.0.8.0 and follow the steps.
 To execute it, click and drag the root folder of the game to the LÖVE2D.exe icon.
-If this does not work, check [LÖVE2D webpage](http://love2d.org/) for other methods.
+If this does not work, check [LÖVE2D webpage](http://love2d.org/) for other methods.<br/>
 <i>NOTE: Newer versions might not work properly for this game.</i>